 Acetaminophen (a-seet-a-MIN-oh-fen), Butalbital (bue-TAL-bi-tal), Caffeine (KAF-een)

-Treats tension headaches.
+Treats tension (or muscle contraction) headaches.
 This medicine contains a barbiturate.

 There may be other brand names for this medicine.